 The defections of Pittsburgh and Syracuse leave the Big East with seven football-playing schools, a group that includes Texas Christian, which is scheduled to join the conference next year.
 Of the eight Big East members when the league began sponsoring football, only two (Rutgers and West Virginia) remain while five are either members or invited to join the ACC.

 It is uncertain how soon Syracuse, a charter member of the Big East, and Pittsburgh, which joined the league in 1982, will begin membership in the ACC.
-The Big East requires members provide 27-month notice and pay an exit fee before departing.
+The Big East requires members to provide 27-month notice and pay an exit fee before departing.

 "I would think that in the weeks ahead everyone will be looking at the transition period and trying to determine whether the 27-month notice period really serves everyone's best interests or whether there should be some modification to it," Pittsburgh chancellor Mark Nordenberg said.
 "Our starting point is that is the provision in the Big East bylaws."

 Syracuse was nearly invited into the ACC in 2003 before in-state political pressure led Virginia to only approve of expansion if Virginia Tech was involved.

 The extended drama that ultimately led to the addition of three Big East schools — Boston College, Miami and Virginia Tech — stretched on for weeks.
 This time, Swofford said the league decided last week to pursue adding schools.
 Swofford said the ACC also increased its withdrawal fee to 125 percent of the annual budget, or approximately $20 million.